Dean85e/portfolio-project2/README.md

 * JS
-   * some errors were found when passed through the official JSHint validator.
+   * Some errors were found when passed through the official JSHint validator.
    * These errors were made up of missing semi-colons, I went back through my code and added the missing semi-colons, This fixed the issue.

 ![js validator](/assets/images/js-validator.png)